Till1983/flask-blog-project/README.md

 # Personal Blog - Web Dev Beginner Project

 This is a basic web development project by a beginner.
-I will be using HTML, CSS, and the Python Flask framework to create a basic blog.
+I am using HTML, CSS, and the Python Flask framework to create a basic blog.
 It contains a landing page, an about page, a contact page, and the blog page itself.
-Since the blog is meant to cover a variety of topics, readers will be able to filter the posts by topic according to their interests.
+It is also possible to create an account and to log into it.

 The HTML files can be found in **app** in the **templates** folder.
-The CSS files can be found in **app** in the **static** folder.
+The CSS file can be found in **app** in the **static** folder.

+You can find a deployed version of the project [here](https://flask-blog-project-y93o.onrender.com).

+## Basic Setup

 Go through the following steps to install the requisite software and run the app: